 Most cases of congenital heart defect have no known cause.
 But some types of congenital

-heart defects occur more often when the mother comes in contact with some types of
+heart defects occur more often when the birth parent comes in contact with some types

-substances in the first few weeks of pregnancy.
-This is the time when the baby's heart
+of substances in the first few weeks of pregnancy.
+This is the time when the baby's

-is growing.
-Some illnesses a mother may have or medicines for these illnesses can
+heart is growing.
+Some illnesses a mother may have or medicines for these illnesses

-affect the heart's growth.
-Other illnesses or medicines seem to have no effect on
+can affect the heart's growth.
+Other illnesses or medicines seem to have no effect

-These things can lead to a higher risk of a mother having a child with CHD:
+These things can lead to a higher risk of a birth parent having a child with CHD: